 - Add fresh ginger, minced green onions, chili pepper flakes and vegetable oil.

-- Place skewers in a shallow pan and pour sauce over them to marinate.
+- Place kabobs in a shallow pan and pour sauce over them to marinate.
 Cover and chill for 1 to 2 hours.

-- Remove skewers from marinade.
+- Remove kabobs from marinade.
 Reserve marinade in a small saucepan, bring to a boil, and then simmer for 10 minutes.
 Set aside.

 - Set grill to high, direct heat.
-Place skewers on grill and cover.
+Place kabobs on grill and cover.

 - Turn after 2 to 4 minutes.
 Cook for additional 2 to 4 minutes, basting often, until salmon is just cooked through.